tesla3327/michaelnthiessen/src/pages/avoid-mutating-prop-directly/index.md

 ---
 title: "Vue Error: Avoid Mutating a Prop Directly"
-date: 2018-11-30
+date: 2018-11-29
-description:
+description: "It's a confusing error: \"Avoid mutating a prop directly since the value will be overwritten whenever the parent component re-renders\".
+I'll show you a simple pattern you can use to fix this error - and never see it again."
 ---
-You probably found this article because you've gotten this error:
+You probably found this article because you've gotten this confusing error:

 ![](error.png)